TeemuSailynoja/ulticlips/README.md

 > Tested for PyTorch 2.0, Python 3.10 (use other versions at your own risk!)
 >
 > GPU execution requires the NVIDIA libraries cuBLAS 11.x and cuDNN 8.x to be installed on the system.
 Please refer to the [CTranslate2 documentation](https://opennmt.net/CTranslate2/installation.html).

-> > Comment: You don't *need* GPU execution.
+You don't *need* GPU execution.
 It does speed things up, but a 2015 laptop handles speech-to-text with the `medium` model in almost real time.

 ### 1. Create Python3.10 environment